 This design was created in recognition of Richmond as an island city.
 Lulu Island is one of the 17 island that make up Richmond and is the most populated island in Richmond which stretches from Steveston to just before Queensborough.

 A land acknowledgement to the First Nations via the script “Traditional Unceded Territory of the Halkomelem People was included on the creation.
-You can find Steven’s picnic table located at Lansdowne Centre. (number 3 on the above map).
+You can find Steven’s picnic table located at Lansdowne Centre.

 SUSANNA LAU